Tamdoma

 Customers & Social Proof

-Buyer personas, case studies, and testimonials that build trust on the site.
+Buyer personas, case studies, and testimonials that build trust on your site.
+Some parts are aimed at B2B, others at B2C — fill in what applies to you.

 Describe your ideal customer profiles.
 Who are they?
 Job titles, company size, pain points, buying triggers.